Building a good life

 These might help us feel better in the moment but, over time, these strategies can hurt other people and ourselves.

 The model breaks down the states of mind, personal characteristics, activities or experiences that are sought by people and, if achieved, they are likely to increase well-being.

 We have developed the following Good Lives Plan to help you work out what needs are important to you, how you meet them and set goals for living a healthy life.

 Sometimes it can be really hard to meet your needs and there can be things that get in the way.

-If this is the case then it increases your chance of trying to meet them through unhelpful ways – particularly if these are things that you have done before (we often revert to old habits, particularly in times of stress!).
+You might then try to meet your needs through unhelpful ways, particularly if these are things that you have done before, because we often go back to old habits, particularly in times of stress.

-Continuing with the example of Tony – if his way is blocked; for example restrictions due to previous convictions means he can’t volunteer in the garden because a lot of young people spend time there.
+Continuing with the example of Tony – he may face barriers to meeting his need for connection as his restrictions, due to previous convictions, mean he can’t volunteer in the garden because a lot of young people spend time there.
 Tony has the potential to relapse into inappropriate use of the Internet in order to meet other people again.
-However, Tony was aware this might be a problem and had planned ahead, so he had a back-up plan.
-He thought that if he was unable to do voluntary work in the garden he would be able to do work for the local animal shelter.
+However, Tony was aware this might be a problem and had planned ahead so he had a backup plan.
+He thought that if he was unable to do voluntary work in the garden he would be able to work for the local animal shelter.
 Tony was able to start walking dogs for the charity and met other volunteers so still got a chance to meet his need for socialising, plus he started doing more exercise so felt healthier.

 How do I plan for obstacles?

 Some obstacles are easier to overcome than others.
 To overcome them you might need to get help or support from professionals or specialist organisations (such as counselling to deal with grief or other negative life experiences).